-The capital managed by the Company includes the components of shareholders' equity as described in the unaudited interim condensed financial statements for the three and nine months ended December 31, 2020.
+The capital managed by the Company includes the components of shareholders' equity as described in the financial statements for the year ended March 31, 2021.
 The Company is not subject to externally imposed capital requirements.

 The Company's objectives of capital management are to create long-term value and economic returns for its shareholders.
 It does this by seeking to maximize its resources to fund the growth and development of its business, and to support the working capital required to maintain its ability to continue as a going concern.
 The Company manages its capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of its assets by seeking to limit shareholder dilution and optimize its cost of capital while maintaining an acceptable level of risk.
 In order to maintain or adjust its capital structure, the Company considers all sources of financing reasonably available to it, including but not limited to the issuance of new capital and the issuance of new debt.